Over Half a Million Solar Installations Now Online in U.S.

 Falling Costs Make Solar More Affordable

-- The average price of a solar panel has declined by 60 percent since the beginning of 2011.
+- Since the second quarter of 2010, the average price of a solar panel has declined by 64%.

 Another Record Year of Installations

-- 2014 will be a record year for CSP as 840 MW are expected to be commissioned by year's end.
+2014 will be a record year for CSP as 857 MW is expected to be commissioned by years end.

-- Together, new solar electric capacity projected to be added in 2014 will generate enough clean energy to power over 1.13 million average American homes.
+Together, the new solar electric capacity projected to be added in 2014 will generate enough clean energy to power over 1.5 million average American homes.